88-degrees/Book-of-Changes/appendix02s1.md

 <a name="fr_215"></a>[XXVI](#fn_215).
 (The trigram representing) a mountain, and in the midst of it that (representing) heaven, form Tâ Khû.
 The superior man, in accordance with this, stores largely in his memory the words and deeds of former men, to subserve the accumulation of his virtue.

-1. 'He is in a position of peril; it will be advantageous for him to stop his advance:'--he should not rashly expose himself to calamity.
+1. 'He is in a position of peril; it will be advantageous for him to stop his advance:' -- he should not rashly expose himself to calamity.

-2. '(He is as) a carriage from which the strap under it has been removed:'--being in the central position, he will incur no blame.
+2. '(He is as) a carriage from which the strap under it has been removed:' -- being in the central position, he will incur no blame.

-3. 'There will be advantage in whatever direction he may advance:'--(the subject of) the topmost line is of the same mind with him.
+3. 'There will be advantage in whatever direction he may advance:' -- (the subject of) the topmost line is of the same mind with him.

 4. 'The great good fortune indicated by the fourth six, (divided),' shows that there is occasion for joy.

 5. 'The good fortune indicated by the fifth six, (divided),' shows that there is occasion for congratulation.

-6. 'In command of the firmament of heaven:'--the way is grandly open for movement.
+6. 'In command of the firmament of heaven:' -- the way is grandly open for movement.

 ###### p.
 301

 <a name="fr_216"></a>[XXVII](#fn_216).
 (The trigram representing) a mountain and under it that for thunder form Î. The superior man, in accordance with this, (enjoins) watchfulness over our words, and the temperate regulation of our eating and drinking.

-1. 'You look at me till your (lower) jaw hangs down:'--(the subject of the line) is thus shown unfit to be thought noble.
+1. 'You look at me till your (lower) jaw hangs down:' -- (the subject of the line) is thus shown unfit to be thought noble.

 2. 'The evil of advance by the subject of the second SIX, (divided),' is owing to his leaving in his movements his proper associates.

-3. 'For ten years let him not take any action:'--his course is greatly opposed (to what is right).
+3. 'For ten years let him not take any action:' -- his course is greatly opposed (to what is right).

 4. 'The good fortune attached to looking downwards for (the power to) nourish,' shows how brilliant will be the diffusion (of that power) from (the subject of the line's) superior position.